Chalta/Zeitgeist/README.md

 13. Log in to Planning Center Online.
    * It is **strongly** recommended that you use a dedicated user with the minimum-required permissions (viewer) for each service type.
 Do not log in with an admin-level user.
    * Configure the timers to suit your requirements. as a recommended starting point:

          *  Set the layout to *"Countdown: Full"*
          *  Set the timer to *"Countdown: End item on time"*  (This option dynamically adjusts the countdown to keep your service on track.)
          *  Set the colour theme to *"Dark"*

+14. Set your Raspbian desktop background to the official 1920x1080p [Zeitgeist wallpaper](https://github.com/Chalta/Zeitgeist/blob/0.9/zeitgeist_wallpaper.png)!

 ## Software Details